iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > Very productive sercure guard national support VA non-profit but helpful for safety and insurance for damages of areas of destruction weather storms, or life support<br> :date: __2020-06-06 23:26:31__

-> You can receive alerts for multiple areas.
-The app has everything from weather alerts to information on disaster preparedness.
-I've not used but you can also call 911 with it.<br> :date: __2020-06-06 16:21:09__

-> Now I can hear all my emgincay updated information<br> :date: __2020-06-06 06:36:37__

 #### 4-star reviews